H323K14H/the_best_quiz_ever/README.md

 - **Answer**: Represents an answer to a quiz question
 - **Quiz**: Represents a quiz
 - **Question**: Represents a question in a quiz

+## PREREQUISITES:
+- Clone the project from the [remote repository](https://github.com/H323K14H/the_best_quiz_ever)
+- Open the project in IntelliJ
+- Go to the terminal and create a database called “quiz_db” by running the command `createdb quiz_db`

 ## QuizController Endpoints: